soygul/koan/README.md

 ```

 ## Receiving updates from upstream
-Whenever we update KOAN's repo, you can just fetch the changes and merge them into your project with git.
+Whenever we update KOAN's repo, you can just fetch the changes and merge them into your project, or cherry pick the changes that you want separately.

 ## Testing
 You can run all the tests with `npm test`.
 Tests are run with: